ravichugh/sketch-n-sketch/README.md

 # "SketchnSketch"

-Repository for the tentatively named "SketchnSketch" program syntesis and direct manipulation project.
+Repository for the tentatively named "SketchnSketch" program synthesis and direct manipulation project.